mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 Applications using the library are responsible for appropriate signaling, setting up QUIC connections, and managing RTP sessions.
 Applications choose whether to send RTP and RTCP packets over streams or DATAGRAMs.
-Basic client and server examples are available as a demo, and the library was used to test interoperability with WebRTC via an open source gateway too.
+Basic client and server examples are available as a demo, and the library was also used to test interoperability with WebRTC via an open source gateway.

 Version Compatibility:
 : {{?I-D.draft-ietf-avtcore-rtp-over-quic-12}}